pandalearnstocode/Notes/SSD - Overview.md

 # Statistical Software Development:

 There is no need to explain the importance of an statistical software at the present.
-Be it a package/library in any language or be it product in a organizat
+Be it a package/library in any language or be it product in a organization every thing falls under statistical product if the core of the product is driven by the statistical solution of the software.

+The key different between a product and a library is the product comes with many other complex things like UI, Backend and DevOps, Database where as a package or a library is mostly in
 ## What is analytical engine:

 ## What is REST?